 Stokely Carmichael was born in Port of Spain, Trinidad and Tobago, on June 29, 1941.
-Carmichael rose to prominence as a member and later the chairman of SNCC, working with Martin Luther King Jr. and other Southern leaders to stage protests.
-Carmichael later lost faith in the tactic of non-violence, promoting "Black Power" and allying himself with the militant Black Panther Party.
+He rose to prominence as a member and later the chairman of the SNCC, working with Martin Luther King Jr. and other Southern leaders to stage protests.
+Carmichael later lost faith in the tactic of nonviolence, promoting "Black Power" and allying himself with the militant Black Panther Party.
+Renaming himself Kwame Ture, he spent most of his later years in Guinea, where he died in 1998.

-A stellar student, Carmichael received scholarship offers to a variety of prestigious predominantly white universities after graduating high school in 1960.
-He chose instead to attend the historically black Howard University in Washington, D.C.
-There he majored in philosophy, studying the works of Camus, Sartre and Santayana and considering ways to apply their theoretical frameworks to the issues facing the civil rights movement.
-At the same time, Carmichael continued to increase his participation in the movement itself.
-While still a freshman in 1961, he went on his first Freedom Ride—an integrated bus tour through the South to challenge the segregation of interstate travel.
+While a freshman at Howard University in 1961, Carmichael went on his first Freedom Ride—an integrated bus tour through the South to challenge the segregation of interstate travel.
 During that trip, he was arrested in Jackson, Mississippi for entering the "whites only" bus stop waiting room and jailed for 49 days.
-Undeterred, Carmichael remained actively involved in the civil rights movement throughout his college years, participating in another Freedom Ride in Maryland, a demonstration in Georgia and a hospital workers' strike in New York.
-He graduated from Howard University with honors in 1964.
+Undeterred, Carmichael remained actively involved in the Civil Rights Movement throughout his college years, participating in another Freedom Ride in Maryland, a demonstration in Georgia and a hospital workers' strike in New York.

 Unsatisfied with the response of either of the major political parties to his registration efforts, Carmichael founded his own party, the Lowndes County Freedom Organization.
-To satisfy a requirement that all political parties have an official logo, he chose a black panther, which later provided the inspiration for the Black Panthers (a different black activist organization founded in Oakland, California).
+To satisfy a requirement that all political parties have an official logo, he chose a black panther, which later provided the inspiration for the Black Panthers.

-At this stage in his life, Carmichael adhered to the philosophy of nonviolent resistance espoused by Dr. Martin Luther King Jr. In addition to moral opposition to violence, proponents of nonviolent resistance believed that the strategy would win public support for civil rights by drawing a sharp contrast—captured on nightly television—between the peacefulness of the protestors and the brutality of the police and hecklers opposing them.
+Early in his time with the SNCC, Carmichael adhered to the philosophy of nonviolent resistance espoused by Dr. Martin Luther King Jr. In addition to moral opposition to violence, proponents of nonviolent resistance believed that the strategy would win public support for civil rights by drawing a sharp contrast—captured on nightly television—between the peacefulness of the protesters and the brutality of the police and hecklers opposing them.
 However, as time went on, Carmichael—like many young activists—became frustrated with the slow pace of progress and with having to endure repeated acts of violence and humiliation at the hands of white police officers without recourse.

 Joining the Black Panther Party

-In 1969, Carmichael quit the Black Panthers and left the United States to take up permanent residence in Conakry, Guinea, where he dedicated his life to the cause of pan-African unity.
+In 1969, Carmichael quit the Black Panthers and left the United States to take up permanent residence in Conakry, Guinea.
+Changing his name to Kwame Ture to honor both the president of Ghana, Kwame Nkrumah, and the president of Guinea, Sékou Touré, he dedicated his life to the cause of pan-African unity.
 "America does not belong to the blacks," he said, explaining his departure from the country.

-Carmichael changed his name to Kwame Ture to honor both the president of Ghana, Kwame Nkrumah, and the president of Guinea, Sékou Touré.

-In 1968, Carmichael married Miriam Makeba, a South African singer.
-After they divorced, he later married a Guinean doctor named Marlyatou Barry.
+Carmichael was married twice during this time, first to South African singer Miriam Makeba, and then to a Guinean doctor named Marlyatou Barry.
 Although he made frequent trips back to the United States to advocate pan-Africanism as the only true path to liberation for black people worldwide, Carmichael maintained permanent residence in Guinea for the rest of his life.

 Carmichael was diagnosed with prostate cancer in 1985, and although it is unclear precisely what he meant, he said publicly that his cancer "was given to me by forces of American imperialism and others who conspired with them.''
 He died on November 15, 1998, at the age of 57.